pwdo/FFC6-Call-For-Speakers/readme.md

 # FFC6 Call for Speakers: <br> Submit your Proposal
 #### &lt;form&gt; function() & .class – Web Design Conference in Asia <br> 14 November 2015 in Manila, Philippines

 Join the hallowed ranks of Jina Bolton, Sacha Greif, John Allsopp, Thomas Gorissen, Andrei Gonzales, Rico Sta.
-Cruz, and other industry greats by applying as speaker to this year's **Form&nbsp;Function & Class 6**!
+Cruz, and other industry greats by applying as speaker to this year's [**Form&nbsp;Function & Class 6**](http://www.formfunctionclass.com/)!

+### How to Submit

 All you need to do is submit a talk proposal, following these steps:

 1. [Create a new issue](https://github.com/pwdo/FFC6-Call-For-Speakers/issues/new)
 2. Fill in the title with your talk’s title;
 3. Using the [`call-for-proposal-template.md`](https://raw.githubusercontent.com/pwdo/FFC6-Call-For-Speakers/master/call-for-proposal-template.md), fill in your topic proposal and background info;
-4. On the right side of the form, select a **Label** that best describes the category of your talk;
-5. Hit Submit!
+4. Hit Submit!

 **What if I want to nominate a speaker?** For now we recommend that you get in touch with the potential speaker to submit the request.
 They'll be even more psyched to submit with encouragement from you 😉